 Contrary to the popular belief of billionaires and baby boomers, Millennial frugality puts your grandma’s coupon-clipping to shame.
+In fact, this generation may even have better spending habits than baby boomers.
 Coming of age during the Great Recession, Millennials witnessed the disappearance of their parents’ life savings and widespread home foreclosures.
 These influences have made Millennials a generation of conservative spenders who are fearfully aware that employment and financial stability are never promised.
-When one considers how far Millennials will go to achieve personal financial stability – like living in a truck in a company parking lot to beat student loan debt and high housing prices – it’s hardly surprising that Millennials spend less on apparel and other incidentals than previous generations, and that they have more cash savings that the general population.
+When one considers how far Millennials will go to achieve personal financial stability – like living in a truck in a company parking lot to beat student loan debt and high housing prices – it’s hardly surprising that Millennials spend less on apparel and other incidentals than previous generations, and that they have more savings than the general population.

+Today’s Millennials are aware that they’ll have to work longer than previous generations.
+What’s more, they don’t seem to mind.
 The Harvard Business Review reports that an overwhelming number of Millennials are self-identified “work-martyrs,” full-time employees who want their bosses to view them as fully dedicated.
-43% of them even feel guilty for taking time off, and they’ve forgone more paid time off than any other demographic.
+Twenty-two percent (men) and thirty-two percent (women) of them even feel guilty for taking time off, and they’ve forgone more paid time off than any other demographic.
 The Deloitte consulting group uncovered an upswing in employee loyalty among Millennials, with over a third stating they see themselves staying five or more years in their current position.
 In stark contrast to their personification as lazy or entitled, Millennials are eager to impress and stay employed.

-Gunder’s controversial statements about Millennial overspending on coffee and avocado toast were not far off the mark.
-Millennials spend nearly 30% more money on coffee than the rest of the population, and their grocery bills are inflated by high-cost organic food purchases.
-While most millennials are still living at home, they are willing to spend big money on experiences like travel and live shows (83% spent money on live entertainment last year).
-Another favorite Millennial purchase is body art – 40% of millennials have at least one tattoo.
+Gunder’s controversial statements about Millennials overspending on coffee and avocado toast were not far off the mark.
+Millennials consume 44% of the coffee in America, which makes restaurants and cafes ecstatic, and their grocery bills are inflated by high-cost organic food purchases.
+While most Millennials are still living at home, they are willing to spend big money on experiences, like travel and live shows.
+In fact, 3 out of 4 Millennials prefer spending money on experiences than on things.
+Another favorite Millennial purchase is body art – 40% of Millennials have at least one tattoo.
 With prices starting at $100 per hour, Baby Boomers are rightly perplexed by a generation which prefers body art and organic bananas over moving out of mom’s place.

-A recent Gallup poll demonstrated that pay is not in the average Millennial’s top tier of priorities in a job.
-Millennials happily trade security for flexibility, and decrease their chances for promotion through relentless job-hopping.
-For a generation strapped with the nation’s highest-ever levels of student-debt, choosing purpose over pay is hardly an effective approach for getting ahead.
+Unlike the rumors, pay is not in the average Millennial’s top tier of priorities in a job.
+They prefer job security.
+That being said, Millennials also prioritize job fulfillment and therefore aren’t afraid of job-hopping to seek it.
+For a generation strapped with the nation’s highest-ever levels of student debt, choosing purpose over pay is hardly an effective approach for getting ahead.
 And Millennials have misguided ideas about long-term financial health as well.
 While Millennials’ preference for liquidity might be understandable, cash is commodity that often depreciates more than a house or even stocks.
 Poor decision-making is doing more damage to Millennials than a weak economy ever could.

-Millennials have grown up in a world where most things are just a click away, be it their favorite Rihanna single (Remember actually waiting for your favorite song to come on the radio?
-Well, Millennials don’t.) or an interactive history of WWII.
+Millennials have grown up in a world where most things are just a click away, be it an interactive history of WWII or their favorite Rihanna single (Remember actually waiting for your favorite song to come on the radio?
+Well, Millennials don’t).
 In the professional world, employers perceive Millennials as victims of grandiose expectations at best and reluctant to pay their dues at worst.
 Indeed, Millennials do believe that pay raises and promotions should be swift.
-40% of Millennials believe that they should receive raises every two years no matter how they performed, and a full third of Millennials planned to jump ship from their companies because they were not adequately developing their “leadership skills.”
-This mind set is simply inimical to the long-term planning required to buy a home.
+Millennials believe that they should receive raises every two years no matter how they performed, and a full third of Millennials planned to jump ship from their companies because they were not adequately developing their “leadership skills.”
+This mindset is simply inimical to the long-term planning required to buy a home.